-Specifies an existing user on the guest OS that runs the process.
-If unspecified, the host user runs the process.
+Specifies an existing user in the guest OS that runs the process.
+If unspecified, the name of the user on the host invoking the VBoxManage command will be used as the username for the guest OS login.

-8.25.2.2 Guest Process Restrictions
+15.24.2.2 Guest Process Restrictions

-By default, you can run up to five guest processes simultaneously.
-If a new guest process starts and would exceed this limit, the oldest not-running guest process is discarded to run the new process.
-You cannot retrieve output from a discarded guest process.
-If all five guest processes are active and running, attempting to start a new guest process fails.
+By default, you can run up to 255 guest processes simultaneously.
+If attempting to start a new guest process would exceed this limit and there are inactive guest processes then the the oldest inactive guest process is discarded to run the new process.
+You cannot retrieve the output from a discarded guest process.
+If all 255 guest processes are active and running, attempting to start a new guest process fails.